apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Harvard president apologizes over answers in antisemitism hearing**
+**How to watch and everything you need to know about the 2023 Heisman Trophy finalists**

-You can read more about it [here](https://www.axios.com/2023/12/08/harvard-president-apology-antisemitism-congress).
+You can read more about it [here](https://www.cnn.com/2023/12/09/sport/2023-heisman-trophy-winners-ceremony-spt-intl/index.html).

 ## Requirements
 - Python 3.8